arrantate/arrantate.github.io/README.md

 the first of the aditional app pages is the todo list.

-Things to fix:
+Things to note:
-- When a single entry of a duplicate item is deleted, it removes all duplications from local storage but this is not reflected in the DOM until the page refreshes
+- Duplicates are removed on deletion of one list item